sa6mwa/prokope/README.md

 in the *Stoic* tradition (towards the four cardinal virtues: practical wisdom, courage, temperance, and justice).

-Fine, but what does that have to do with the process chart above?
+— *Fine, but what does that have to do with the process chart above?*

 There are seven steps in (what I like to call) the **routine** above, there are seven characters in `prokope` aswell as in the word